zbartholomew/BasicATM/README.md

 # BasicATM Project
 ## How to run project
-1. Download the BasicATM.jar located in the out/artifacts/BasicATM_jar
+1. Download the BasicATM.jar located in the out/artifacts/BasicATM_jar located within this repo
 2. Open up a terminal or command prompt
 3. In the terminal, go to the location where you downloaded the jar
-4. On the command line enter the following command (you will need java 8 installed)
+4. On the command line enter the following command, when in same directory as file(you will need java 8 installed)
 ```java -jar BasicATM.jar```
 5. You should be greeted with a screen like this: ![ATM Splashscreen](https://github.com/zbartholomew/BasicATM/blob/master/Screen%20Shot%202018-08-07%20at%206.19.15%20PM.png)
 6. I have provided 3 dummy customers with the following credentials for you to test on